vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 #### Interpolated score example

-Query example of a hybrid search that balances the scores of neural and lexiccal results that find laptops which are both affordable and suitable for gaming:
+Query example of a hybrid search that combines the scores of neural and lexical results.
+When lexical interpolation is non-zero this expression will essentially be a no-op.

 ```json
 {